Are crickets noisy?

 Do you have crickets for sale?

-We currently do not have any crickets for sale, but we may do in the future.
-Dubia roaches are a great alternative to crickets being less prone to parasites and having more nutrition per insect as well as being less noisy and smelly, and they are also much less sensitive to shipping when compared...
+We currently do not have any crickets for sale, but we may in the future.
+Although crickets are a great way to help create nutritional variety in your pet's diet, consider dubia roaches!
+Dubia roaches can be a great alternative to crickets being less prone to parasites and having more nutrition p...

 How do I house/store feeder crickets?